David Cameron is wrong to suggest the Office for Fair Access regulator will be able to set fee levels for some universities, as he did at PMQs today.

 Earlier this week, Left Foot Forward reported on the economic madness of raising the cap to £9,000, with average tuition fees set to hit £8,700 – leading to an additional £1.05 billion cost over the spending review period compared to the Treasury’s £7,500 average fee estimate.

 And tomorrow, Left Foot Forward will have reaction to the Higher Education Policy Institute’s report into university governance.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.